lpohl/reGeorg/README.md

 Version
 ----

-1.0
+1.0a (modifyed by lpohl)

 Dependencies
 -----------

-reGeorg requires Python 2.7 and the following modules:
+reGeorg requires Python 2.7 (>2.7.5?) and the following modules:

 * [urllib3] - HTTP library with thread-safe connection pooling, file post, and more.
+  [kerberos] - KRB5 Library for Negotiate Authentication against a Proxy

 Usage